MihaiDaniel/QuoteR/Quoter/Quoter.Update/README.md

 	- If an exception occurs the backup will be restored.
 - It will restart the newly updated application

+This should have a name of: Quoter.Update.exe to be automatically started by Quoter.exe and pe put in Updater folder where Quoter.exe resides

 ### Arguments

 Tha application expects at startup a list of arguments.
 All arguments are mandatory.